|The I Like Fun Album Cover:|

 The banter was witty, including a running joke about Microsoft's anthropomorphized office assistant Clippy.
 The performances were masterful.
 I especially loved the "quiet storm" portion of the show, in which they played stripped down versions of some of their most iconic songs.

 The music of TMBG is often so light-hearted, it's easy to overlook its complexity.
 Until you watch the band play live.
 The unique, ever-changing time signatures and panoply of instruments is a reminder that music is work.
-And the more ambitious the songwriter, the more nuanced and complicated the live performance.
+The more ambitious the songwriter, the more nuanced and complicated the live performance.

 What I guess I'm trying to say is, TMBG worked really hard to entertain us and I'm so grateful.